The name Pulmonx Corporation (LUNG) should be kept on your radar - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
-A recent insider transaction in this stock occurred on Nov 08 when Ferrari Richard bought 5,438 shares for $5.31 per share.
-The transaction valued at 28,874 led to the insider holds 30,035 shares of the business.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+A recent insider transaction in this stock occurred on Dec 01 when Sung Derrick sold 1,069 shares for $5.93 per share.
+The transaction valued at 6,339 led to the insider holds 262,746 shares of the business.

 Valuation Measures: